rust-lang/reference/src/type-layout.md

 ```

 The alignment may be raised or lowered with the `align` and `packed` modifiers
 respectively.
-They alter the representation specified in the attribute:
+They alter the representation specified in the attribute.
+If no representation is specified, the default one is altered.

 ```rust
 // Default representation, alignment lowered to 2.